Will the Urge to Relapse Ever Go Away?

 Additionally, the brain theories usually include the slant that medication (i.e. drugs) must be used to tweak or adjust brain chemistry.
-While specific medications may be necessary for some areas of the detoxification process, the act of putting an addict on yet another drug is antithetical to any truly holistic rehabilitation system.
+While specific medications may be necessary for some areas of the detoxification process, the act of putting an addict on yet another drug is antithetical to any rehabilitation system.

-That said, we do know that drugs act upon brain chemistry and that the addict is, amongst other things, chasing the dopamine rush.
+We do know that drugs act upon brain chemistry and that the addict is, among other things, chasing the dopamine rush.
 Drug cravings and relapses are in many ways associated with the addict or alcoholic seeking that former high.
 The reason people don’t shoot straight dopamine into their veins is that it gets broken down in the bloodstream and doesn’t make it to the brain.

 Foods and natural supplements can stimulate the release of dopamine and other neurotransmitters in ways that the body can easily handle.
 Exercise often gives people a natural high – referred to as an endorphin high or endorphin zone or runner’s high.

 Thus, a regimented nutritional and exercise program for the recovering addict, which he or she continues doing after graduation, is of primary interest.
 A program of this type can go far in helping to avoid the urge to relapse back into addiction.

 One could ask if an addict is always an addict or if an alcoholic is always an alcoholic.
 If the person isn’t using and is much happier and more satisfied as a result, most do not consider that person addicted.
 It is, however, necessary for the recovered addict to adhere to changes in their lifestyle to stay clean and sober.
 If what works for them is to “count the days” and attend regular meetings, then they must be fully supported in this routine and help resist the urge to relapse.

 Phases of Detoxification

 The initial concern is detoxification.
 If this is not done properly, chances of relapse increase.
 There are, in fact, two steps of detoxification.
-The first phase is medical or holistic detox wherein withdrawal symptoms are minimized or negated.
+The first phase is medical detox wherein withdrawal symptoms are minimized or negated.
 The exact procedure of this phase varies due to the wide range of drugs and addictions.